pdykes/ao_sim/README.md

       The new configuration solution relies on environment variables, and offers many advantages, see the articles at this link for more information https://www.npmjs.com/package/config

-   - preqs
+   - prereqs
-      download and install node (version 6-8 is fine), git and docker community edition (ce)
+      - download and install node (version 6-8 is fine), git and docker community edition (ce) (docker is NOT required)

+      - for those new to the common configuration and node, nearly every node component/solution requires this to be done
+      - before running below:

+          - move to the directory of choice
+            - cd <component>
+          - set the config env variable
+            - export NODE_CONFIG_DIR=../config   (macos)
+            - set NODE_CONFIG_DIR=..\config      (windows)
+          - install the node dependencies
+            - npm install                        (some folks use yarn, your call, NOT TESTED)

-   - docker config
+   - docker config (optional!)
+     - Docker is not required, and sometimes makes the solution  more complicated...
+However if you love Docker, have fun.

       ensure you have a shared directory on the host which Docker can read

       (for mac open docker, shares /Users by default, other os vary)

-   - rest we will work through...
+# More general information

+   - there are many videos to get folks started on this, check in box under the mvp2/ path...
+     - architecture
+     - approach
+     - techniques
+     - agents, agent_proxy

+   - Common problems running the command line

+     - Are you in the correct directory?

+       cd ../cmdline

+       (if you do an ls or dir, you should see ao.js in the directory)

+     - Is the configuration environment variable value directory set?

+       export NODE_CONFIG_DIR=../config          (linux, macos)
+       set NODE_CONFIG_DIR=..\config             (windows)

+     - Two dashes... node and general command line tools like two dashes

+        node ao.js --control telemetry --operation enable

+     - Did you skip ahead and not create the database tables, tisk, tisk, tisk

+        For this case, see the setup directory (../setup)

-# Download the code from github, and a container
+# Download the code from github, and (optionally) a container

 Current Instructions